 UN Agency Says World Had Plenty of Time to Fight Virus

-(CN) – Pushing back against President Donald Trump, the World Health Organization said on Friday it gave the world ample time to contain the novel coronavirus, which it said was “natural of origin.”
+(CN) – Pushing back against President Donald Trump, the World Health Organization said on Friday it gave the world ample time to contain the novel coronavirus, which it said was “natural in origin.”

 The WHO is under attack from Trump, who alleges the global health agency helped China cover up the initial outbreak of the coronavirus in Wuhan.